Justice for Harper Rose shows at annual Walk for Children

 “We want to spread awareness of the dangers of giving medication to children, especially diphenhydramine,” Coburn said.
 “Over the past several years, there have been seven cases where children have been given overdoses of diphenhydramine...it’s still happening.”

-The annual walk takes participants a mile and a half around downtown Rutland, and many of the walkers held signs stressing awareness of child medications, shaken-baby syndrome, and child abuse awareness, brightening the streets with colorful signs and canine companions sporting their iconic uniforms.
+The annual walk takes participants a mile and a half around downtown Rutland, and many of the walkers held signs stressing awareness of child medications, shaken-baby syndrome, and child abuse, brightening the streets with colorful signs and canine companions sporting their iconic uniforms.

 “Our work is both victim and victimization prevention,” Johnson said.
 “They may choose to tell us, they may not, but it is never, ever their fault.”